Safeguarding Frequently Asked Questions

 Q: Do PCC members and Churchwardens need DBS checks?

-A: PCC members that sponsor/approve other children’s work or work with vulnerable adults should complete a DBS check.
+A: PCC members, as charity trustees, are required to undertake a DBS check if their parish (the Charity) sponsors and approves children's work or work with vulnerable adults in it's own name.
 The appropriate check would be an enhanced check without barring information.

 Churchwardens are ex officio members of the PCC, and as such, when the PCC qualifies for a check, the churchwarden(s) would be eligible for an enhanced DBS check without barred list check.